KaiserRyo/phonegap-facebook-plugin/www/blackberry10/README.md

 ###Get Status

-The most useful fields in `authResposne` are userID, accessToken and expiresIn
+The most useful fields in `authResposne` are 'userID, accessToken and expiresIn'

 For more information see: [Facebook Manual Login Documentation] (https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow)